Ilya-Potapow/movie-catalog/README.md

 - the collection is saved in local storage;
 - search movies by keyword;

-For the API to work correctly, use vpn ✌
+For the API to work correctly - use vpn ✌

 # [Link](https://ilya-potapow.github.io/movie-catalog/)